Securely manage your Carewell SEIU 503 benefits online 24/7!

 • You get a check in the mail or a direct deposit into your bank account for your premiums from Carewell SEIU 503.

-• You receive a Benefit Convenience Card in the mail to pay for your out-of-pocket medical expenses.
+• You receive a Benefit Convenience Card (BCC) in the mail to pay for your out-of-pocket medical expenses.

 Benefit Details